Deutsche-Bahn-Hackathon/DB-Companion-API/README.md

 ## License

-This project is licensed under the terms of the Apache 2.0 license
+This project is licensed under the terms of the GNU GPL v3 license